lionelclement/Elvex/README.md

 In French, the verbal tense of premise and conclusion of a clausal clause depends on the aspect, the tense and even on the language register of the sentence
-- present :
+- present:
 if present => future
-- present in house or slang language conditional without "if" => conditional
+- present in house or slang language: conditional without "if" => conditional
 - past:
 if past => past conditional
-- past in house or slang language past conditional without "if" => past conditional
+- past in house or slang language: past conditional without "if" => past conditional
 - future:
  preterit => conditional